leeor-langer/Tensorflow-Android-Cpp/README.md

 ```

-Note - THis project is based on the Tensorflow benchmark tool.
+Note - This project is based on the Tensorflow benchmark tool.